 Whatever your take on Brexit and the unravelling of Britain’s political establishment since the 2016 referendum, it’s hard to dispute the fact that the foundations were laid well in advance.
-Just ask any journalist who covered a post-summit media conference at the European Council in the 2000s — the years of David Cameron’s peak anti-EU belligerence.
-The British prime minister’s unapologetic contempt for the European project was stunning; anyone in the room would have known that this kind of rhetoric couldn’t be undone or unwound.
+Just ask any journalist who covered the European Council’s post-summit media conferences during the years of David Cameron’s peak anti-EU belligerence.
+The former British prime minister’s contempt for the European project was stunning; anyone in the room would have known that this kind of rhetoric couldn’t be unwound.
 Ultimately, the only one who seemed surprised that his words might set the stage for what Britain is grappling with today was Cameron himself.

 Here’s how the press conferences would work.
 The summit would break in the early hours of the morning and hundreds of journalists would rush to their home country’s briefing room to receive their quotable quotes.
 Interpreters would scramble; the basement’s unflappable audiovisual team would swoop into action.
 As twenty-eight heads of government or state took to their podiums, the biggest show in Brussels would reach its climax amid a frenzy of mostly upbeat activity.

 Twenty-seven press conferences would follow a similar script.
 The leader would tell journalists that, yes, negotiations had been tough but middle ground had been found (the passive voice was perfect for EU leaders not wanting to lay blame or take responsibility).
 If a deal had ultimately been struck it had been in the name of European solidarity.
 The message was reliably similar: you don’t always get what you want, but it was worth the compromise.